medunigraz/PIE-Model-Experiments/README.md

 ## Description
 The `setups` directory contains the six experimental setups from the study:
-* 2_restitution: the left-hand face of a strip of healthy tissue is paced with a dynamic pacing protocol to investigate APD and CV restitution properties.
+* A1_anatomical: an anatomical reentry is simulated by pacing below an isthmus-shaped scar using an S1-S2 protocol.
-* 3_curvature: concave and convex wave fronts are induced in healthy tissue to investigate curvature properties.
+* A2_functional: a functional reentry is induced by stimulating a patch of tissue that overlaps with the waveback of a preceding planar wave front.
-* 4_diffusion: an interface between healthy and borderzone tissue types is paced at the bottom to investigate diffusion properties.
+* A3_wholeheart: a scar-induced ventricular tachycardia is simulated in an anatomically detailed human whole heart model.
-* 5_isthmus: an anatomical reentry is simulated by pacing below an isthmus-shaped scar using an S1-S2 protocol.
+* B1_restitution: the left-hand face of a strip of healthy tissue is paced with a dynamic pacing protocol to investigate APD and CV restitution properties.
-* 6_rotor: a functional reentry is induced by stimulating a patch of tissue that overlaps with the waveback of a preceding planar wave front.
+* B2_curvature: concave and convex wave fronts are induced in healthy tissue to investigate curvature properties.
-* 7_wholeheart: a scar-induced ventricular tachycardia is simulated in an anatomically detailed human whole heart model.
+* B3_diffusion: an interface between healthy and borderzone tissue types is paced at the bottom to investigate diffusion properties.

 Each setup consists of a simulation plan in `.json` format and directories with mesh files in 250um and 1000um resolution stored in both binary carp and VTK formats.
 The binary carp meshes can be visualized in [NumeriCor Studio](https://numericor.at/rlb/wordpress/products/#ProdStudio) while the VTK meshes can be visualized in [ParaView](https://www.paraview.org/).
 The human whole-heart experiment was derived from [1] and additionally contains a directory with the lead-field data required for ECG reconstruction.

-Note: The meshes for each setup, except the `7_wholeheart`, are generated at runtime if not present.
-The complete dataset including the calibration data, the generated meshes, the anonymized human whole-heart model and respective lead-field data is available via [Zenodo](https://doi.org/10.5281/zenodo.17198150) after the embargo is lifted.
+Note: The meshes for each setup, except the `A3_wholeheart`, are generated at runtime if not present.
+The complete dataset including the calibration data, the generated meshes, the anonymized human whole-heart model with lead-field data and rendered videos of each experiment are available via [Zenodo](https://doi.org/10.5281/zenodo.17198150) after the embargo is lifted.

 The `calibration` directory contains files that represent captured physiological properties aquired through ForCEPSS [2] which are referenced by the simulation plans.